wmgillett/1pw_export_vault_items/README.md

 - .env file for environment variables

 ## Features
-- Exports all items from the specified 1Password vault.
+- Exports all items from the specified 1Password vault or all vaults in an account.
+- Provides 9 output fields (Vault, category, title, username, password, primary url, urls (json), item details (json))
 - Optionally filters items by category.
-- Provides an option to exclude the private vault from the export.
+- Provides an option to exclude private vaults from the export.
 - Encrypts the output CSV file using a specified password.
 - Logs detailed information during the export process.